inet-framework/inet/doc/src/users-guide/ch-apps.rst

 ----------------------------

-The applications described in this section use the services of the network layer only, they do not need transport layer protocols.
+The applications described in this section use the services of the network layer only; they do not need transport layer protocols.
 They can be used with both IPv4 and IPv6.

 :ned:`IIpvxTrafficGenerator` (prototype) sends IP or IPv6 datagrams to the given address at the given :par:`sendInterval`.
-The :par:`sendInterval` parameter can be a constant or a random value (e.g.
-``exponential(1)``).
-If the :par:`destAddresses` parameter contains
-more than one address, one of them is randomly for each packet.
-An address may be given in the dotted decimal notation (or, for IPv6, in the usual notation with colons), or with the module name.
+The :par:`sendInterval` parameter can be a constant or a random value (e.g., ``exponential(1)``).
+If the :par:`destAddresses` parameter contains more than one address, one of them is randomly chosen for each packet.
+An address may be given in the dotted decimal notation (or, for IPv6, in the usual notation with colons) or with the module name.
 (The :cpp:`L3AddressResolver` class is used to resolve the address.)
 To disable the model, set :par:`destAddresses` to "".